 Yona of the Dawn is a shoujo anime with an iconic female lead.

 Growing up in Kouka – a fantasy nation based on a combination of ancient Asian cultures – Princess Yona never had to worry about the future.

 But on her 16th birthday, her father is murdered by her treacherous cousin, Su-Won.

 Watching Yona navigate her fantastic nation and learn more about it and herself is a very interesting adventure.

-She goes from pampered princess to resilient heroine, and her many possible romantic options will keep you wondering for some time.
+She goes from a pampered princess to a resilient heroine, and her many possible romantic options will keep you wondering for some time.

 High school romance might feel trivial when we get older, but for young people experiencing it, it can be really serious business.